grafana/k6-learn/Modules/III-k6-Intermediate/08-Setting-load-profiles-with-executors/Ramping-Arrival-Rate-Exercises.md

 WARN[0015] Insufficient VUs, reached 5 active VUs and cannot initialize more  executor=ramping-arrival-rate scenario=k6_workshop
 ```

 What happened?
 With the `preAllocatedVUs` setting we glossed over earlier, we told k6 to start the test with 5 virtual users; after a few iterations, k6 was able to determine that it would **not** be able to achieve our desired iteration rate within the stage.
-This fact is evident looking at the `iterations` value in the test summary; our test was only able to attain a rate of 3.32 iterations per second---we wanted 10.
+This fact is evident by looking at the `iterations` value in the test summary; our test was only able to attain a rate of 3.32 iterations per second---we wanted 10.

 We _could_ simply double the number of `preAllocatedVUs`, or better yet, we could allow k6 to automatically control the number of VUs to achieve our desired rate.